 Southern University's E-Sports team qualifies for national championship

-The Jaguars became the first Historically Black College and University to qualify for the ECAC EA Sports College Football Division 2 National Championship.
+The Jaguars became the first HBCU to win a Division II title in collegiate esports after claiming the Eastern College Athletic Conference EA Sports College Football National Championship.

 SU's team took on Bellarmine University at the E-Sports Innovation Lab on campus.